Jithu003/ProjectP/README.md

 About

 This project implements six design patterns: two Behavioral, two Creational, and two Structural patterns.
 It provides real-world use cases to demonstrate practical applications of each design pattern.

+Real-Time Chat Application

+This project is a simple real-time chat application that allows users to join or create chat rooms and exchange messages in real time.
+The application demonstrates various design patterns such as Observer, Singleton, and Adapter to ensure modularity and scalability.
+Features

+    Create/Join Chat Rooms: Users can create chat rooms or join existing ones by entering a unique room ID.
+    Real-Time Messaging: All messages are transmitted in real-time, ensuring instant communication within the chat room.
+    Active Users List: Displays a list of users who are currently active in the chat room.
+    Private Messaging (Optional): Users can send private messages to other participants.
+    Message History: Users can view the chat history when they join a room, even if they weren't present when the previous messages were sent.

+Key Design Patterns

+    Observer Pattern: Used to notify clients of new messages and user activities.
+    Singleton Pattern: Manages the state of the chat rooms and ensures there is only one instance of a chat room manager.
+    Adapter Pattern: Facilitates communication through different protocols (e.g., WebSocket, HTTP).

+Technologies Used

+    Node.js: Backend server to handle socket connections and routes.
+    Socket.io: For real-time, bidirectional communication between the server and the clients.
+    Express.js: To serve the front-end and manage routes.
+    HTML/CSS/JavaScript: Front-end technologies to create the chat interface.

+How to Run the Project

+    Clone the repository:

+    bash

+git clone <repository-url>
+cd chat-app

+Install dependencies:

+bash

+npm install

+Start the server:

+bash

+    node src/server.js

+    Open index.html in your browser to start using the chat application.

+Folder Structure

+bash

+/chat-app

+├── /src
+    ├── server.js
+    ├── chatRoomManager.js
+    ├── socketHandler.js
+    └── routes.js

+Future Improvements

+    User authentication and authorization.
+    File sharing within chat rooms.
+    Enhanced private messaging with encryption.